USA and the UK

 To be eligible, you must:

-- Be involved in a substantial and continuous flow of international operations;
+- Be involved in a substantial and continuous flow of international trade

-- Be working for an employee of your same nationality;
+- Be working for an employer of your same nationality

 Furthermore, at least 50% of the total volume of your trading transactions must be between the U.S. and the treaty country you represent.